women spending time alone enjoying a shower and self care time.

 Absolutely NOT!

-It is important to take care of yourself in order to take care of others.
-There are many ways to do this and it can be empowering and healthy.
-Practicing acts of self care makes you a role model for other females of all ages who need to learn to practice acts of self care.
-Plus, you deserve it!
+Plus, practicing acts of self care makes you a role model for other females of all ages who need to learn to practice acts of self care.

 Self care is an important component of a healthy and happy life.
-Remember what they say, you can’t pour from an empty cup!
+Remember what they say, “you can’t pour from an empty cup!”
 You need to take care of you so you can take care of your loved ones.

 Love to ALL! ~ Susan